Boris Johnson admits ‘underestimating’ threat of Covid in early days of pandemic

 The former prime minister said there was not a ‘loud enough klaxon of alarm’ during the early stages of the pandemic.

-Boris Johnson has admitted his government “underestimated” the threat posed by the coronavirus in the early days of the pandemic, as he apologised to the victims at the UK Covid-19 Inquiry.
+Boris Johnson has admitted he should have “twigged much sooner” about the threat posed by Covid-19 in the early days of the pandemic, as he apologised for “the pain and the loss and the suffering” of its victims.

-The former prime minister said that at the start of 2020, coronavirus “wasn’t really escalated to me as an issue of national concern” as the data emerging from China was misunderstood.
+The first day of the former prime minister’s highly anticipated evidence to the UK Covid-19 Inquiry, which was hit by protests, also saw him defending the culture of his No 10 after other witnesses branded it “toxic”.

-He rejected suggestions he had shown poor leadership by oscillating over whether or back tough restrictions.
+He rejected accusations he had shown poor leadership by oscillating over whether to back tough restrictions in the early months of 2020.

-Former aides have blamed Mr Johnson’s tendency to veer on key decisions in March 2020 for delaying the response.
+Former aides have blamed Mr Johnson’s tendency to veer on key decisions in March of that year for delaying the lockdown.

 But he argued it was his job to “test” the “completely novel policy”, adding: “It matters to the livelihoods of people up and down the land.
 I had to go through the arguments and that is what I was doing.”